aws-samples/ops-health-ai/README.md

 You will receive Slack messages notifying you about the mockup event and then followed by automatic feedbacks by the AI assistant.
 You do NOT need to click the “Accept” or “Discharge” buttons.

 ### Method 2 - Using AWS Console
-Go to EventBridge console in your chosen admin account, ensure you are in the right region, go to'Event buses' and fire off the below test event that mimic a real Health event.
+Go to EventBridge console in your chosen admin account, ensure you are in the right region, go to 'Event buses' and fire off the below test event that mimic a real Health event.
 You should receive Slack messages for notification and approval request emails.
 Then start chatting with your assistant about the test events.
 Test event 1 (a lifecycle event)
 ```json
 {